Naming, Describing, and Quantifying Visual Objects in Humans and LLMs: Limitations

 \section{Limitations}

 In the following, we discuss some limitations of our study that may inspire follow-up work in this direction.
 The poor performance on the quantification tasks may stem from the higher complexity of the prompt used (multiple choice prompting).
 Even though in our paper we discuss how analyzing the output variability allows us to gain valuable insights even when the model is not accurate, we can not rule out the possibility that a simpler prompt may lead to more accurate results.
 As an initial step, we used a prompt that corresponds to the instruction provided to the participants of the original experiment in \citet{pezzelle2018probing}.
+In Appendix \ref{appendix:generation} we discuss the effect of re-phrasing the original prompt instructions.

 Moreover, it is worth noting that the human production variability analyzed in our experiments is obtained by aggregating data coming from multiple speakers.
 Even though we do aim at this, we acknowledge that it is unlikely that one single model can mimic such a rich variability.
 Our study is more focused on understanding \textit{to what extent} current Vision \& Language LLMs can mimic this feature, showing the suitability of some tasks and datasets not explored in previous work.